heybrianperry/example_js_repo/README.md

 ### Coding Standards

 This project is being developed with a slight variation of the [Drupal JavaScript coding standards](https://www.drupal.org/docs/develop/standards/javascript/javascript-coding-standards) in order to have a set of guidelines that work well with TypeScript.
 Since the AirBnb style guide does not officially have TypeScript support, we are using the [eslint-config-airbnb-typescript](https://www.npmjs.com/package/eslint-config-airbnb-typescript) package to add Typescript compatibility.
 We are also using [TSDoc](https://tsdoc.org/) instead of [JSDoc3](https://jsdoc.app/) to standardize our doc comments.

+### Editor Integration

+#### VSCode

+We recommend using [VSCode](https://code.visualstudio.com/) as your editor.
+You will be prompted to install the recommended extensions when you open the project in VSCode.
+Settings are also included in this project to format code on save using Prettier.